No. 02 · Nurse-led

 Area Price

 Two-week review on every treatment.
-Free consultation if you’re new — we use it to map your face and agree exactly what you actually need (which is often less than you expect).
+Free consultation if you’re new.
+I use it to map your face.
+We agree exactly what you need.
+Which is often less than you expect.

 The science, plainly